 Levels of relationships in Sweden

 Now, in Sweden, it’s getting a little more complicated than that.
-As we learned before, Swedes are a little more individualistic and want to live independently as long as possible.
+As we learned in an earlier post, Swedes are a little more individualistic and want to live independently as long as possible.
 To guarantee a smoother transition from single life to a more stable long term relationship, they have established steps in between, which make it easier to come over their fear of commitment.

 - Level 1